- Water tests

 - Help & Services

-Water Supply
+Water Supply in Winterthur

-Water Quality
+Water Quality and Hardness in Winterthur

-Why Is a Drinking Water Test Useful?
+Why a Drinking Water Test Can Be Useful

 - You regularly drink tap water.

-- Particularly sensitive individuals live in your household.
+- Vulnerable individuals live in your household.

 - You prepare baby food with tap water.